informational alert

 Portland's groundwater supply, the Columbia South Shore Well Field, is a high-quality, reliable water source.
 It is a critical factor in the long-term climate resilience of the water system.
 The groundwater system is frequently used to supplement summer demand and if necessary, it can be used to provide an emergency water supply.

 Portland has experienced decreasing water demand in the last two decades despite increasing population.
 This can be attributed to changes in land use, customers being more water-wise, and water-efficient appliances.
-Due to declining water demands, the availability of two high-quality supply sources, and adaptive planning, our water system is expected to meet customer water needs into the future.
+Furthermore, long-range demand forecasts project a significant decline in total water system demand due to shifts in Portland's wholesale drinking water customers, further reducing supply pressure.
+Due to declining water demands, changes in wholesale customers, the availability of two high-quality supply sources, and adaptive planning, our water system is expected to meet customer water needs into the future.

 Research and partnerships

 The Water Bureau actively works with research institutions and climate scientists to assess how climate change could affect the drinking water system, and to develop tools to inform future water supply planning.
-We are currently in a leadership role in the Water Utility Climate Alliance (WUCA), a group of twelve water utilities that collectively serve drinking water to 50 million Americans.
+We are currently part of the Water Utility Climate Alliance (WUCA), a group of fourteen water utilities that collectively serve drinking water to over 50 million Americans.
 WUCA's mission is to collaboratively enhance climate research and improve water-management decision making to ensure water utilities can respond to climate change and protect their water supplies.
-We have codeveloped and coproduced several reports and tools on climate assessment and adaptation solutions with WUCA.
-These include preparing for how climate risks will affect built assets and infrastructure, how engineers can better prepare for climate change, and how extreme weather events could affect the health and safety of outdoor workers who keep the water system operating 24/7.

-Learn more about water utility climate adaptation from WUCA.
+Learn more about water utility climate adaptation and example case studies from WUCA.

 City of Portland climate work